Bubble Tea v2: What’s New in v2 #1374

 🥊 No more fighting

 In the past, Bubble Tea and Lip Gloss would often fight over i/o.
 Bubble Tea wanted to read keyboard input and Lip Gloss wanted to query for the background color.
-This means that things this could get messy.
+This means that things could get messy.
 Not anymore!
 In v2, Lip Gloss is now pure, which means, Bubble Tea manages i/o and gives orders to Lip Gloss.
-In short, we only need one lib to call the shots call the shots, and in the context of this relationship, that lib is Bubble Tea.
+In short, we only need one lib to call the shots, and in the context of this relationship, that lib is Bubble Tea.

 👨🏻🎨 Built-in Color Downsampling